Ji Kang and Ruan Ji — Talented Scholars in Turbulent Eras

-Carefree, Handsome and Talented Ji Kang
+Carefree, Handsome, and Talented Ji Kang

-Because he pursued absolute freedom, Ji Kang always left his hair untied (this was impolite in ancient Chinese culture), and loved walking in nature.
+He pursued absolute freedom, always left his hair untied (this was impolite in ancient Chinese culture), and loved walking in nature.
 When people saw him in forests or mountains, they frequently believed that Ji Kang was a deity.

-In addition, his calligraphy and painting were famous and popular as well.
+Besides, his calligraphy and painting were famous and popular as well.

 Consequently, his extraordinary appearance and talent made him quite famous and brought him lots of fans.

-Also, he always refused to talk to people whom he didn’t appreciate, no matter how noble or wealthy they were.
+Besides, Ji Kang always refused to talk to people whom he didn’t appreciate, no matter how noble or wealthy they were.

 Being Framed Up and His Last Musical Performance

-Ruan Ji -- A Talented Writer with Lachrymose Behavior and Great Whistle Skill
+Ruan Ji — A Talented Writer with Lachrymose Behavior and Great Whistle Skill

 From A Disappointed Politician to A Rakish Artist

-Ruan Ji's Planless Trips and Special Whistling
+Ruan Ji's Plan-less Trips and Special Whistling

 Ruan Ji always sat on a cart, and then let the horses run as they liked; he had no plans and didn’t care about time and direction.